-- Via the Order Portal (see section 5.3.1 Train path and Appendix 23, item 4.1). - By means of an own application via the Common Interface based on TAF/tap TSI specifications (see section 5.3.1 Train path and Appendix 23, item 4.1). - In another form to be agreed with ProRail, for example by sending a message to capaciteitsverdeling@prorail.nl.
+- Via the Order Portal (see section 5.3.1 Train path and Appendix 23, item 4.1). - By means of an own application via the Common Interface based on TAF/TAP TSI specifications (see section 5.3.1 Train path and Appendix 23, item 4.1). - In another form to be agreed with ProRail.

-Specifically for the timetabling process, use can be made of:

-- Via the Path Coordination System application for international capacity requests (PCS, see Appendix 23, item 4.2.1).
-Use of the PCS application is compulsory when requesting PreArranged Paths from the Corridor One-Stop-Shops (see below in this section). - By means of a timetable designed in the DONNA application (see section 5.3.1 Train path and Appendix 23, item 4.1).
+Specifically for the timetabling process, use can be made of the Path Coordination System application for international capacity requests (PCS, see Appendix 23, item 4.2.1).
+Use of the PCS application is compulsory when requesting PreArranged Paths from the Corridor One-Stop-Shops (see below in this section).

 To alter or cancel train paths, the above options can also be used (see also section 4.8 Alterations to allocated train paths).
-84 The requests are checked by ProRail for completeness and correctness of the required data.
+89 The requests are checked by ProRail for completeness and correctness of the required data.
 If necessary, the applicant will be given the opportunity to amend and/or supplement the request within a specified time limit.